Introduction

 Here’s why the kitchen demands extra attention:

-- Appliance Overload: From the stove to the fridge and microwave, kitchen appliances collect grime quickly.
+- Appliance Messes: From the stove (including drip pans) to the fridge and microwave, kitchen appliances collect grime quickly.
 Without regular cleaning, they can even impact food safety and efficiency.

-Whether you’re maintaining a spotless look or protecting your family’s health, the kitchen deserves consistent and thorough attention.
+Whether you’re maintaining a spotless look or protecting your family’s health, we believe your kitchen deserves consistent and thorough attention.

 Kitchen Cleaning Checklist: Easy Daily and Weekly Tasks